 Freshman Seminars Abroad are a joint initiative between the Learning Abroad Center and the Office of the Senior Vice President for Academic Affairs & Provost.

 Freshman Seminars Abroad require at least 45 hours of classroom instruction and excursions.
-They include:

 On campus (preparing to learn abroad)

 Program locations are chosen in consultation with the Learning Abroad Center.
 Factors taken into consideration are availability of partners that can provide strong on-site support, appeal to first-year students, relevance to program topic, distance, safety, and cost.

 For spring break, locations in Europe and Latin America are preferred due to travel time.
 For winter break, travel to Asia, Africa, and Oceania is possible.

 The Learning Abroad Center facilitates pre-departure and re-entry programming and all on-site arrangements, including: